icopy-site/awesome/docs/awesome/awesome-hacking-locations.md

 #### Black Hammer Brewing

 > If you are "over-coffeed" you can try this great brewery with lot of craft beers on tap.
-Very work-friendly (https://github.com/daviddias/awesome-hacking-locations/blob/master/USB ports, staff will borrow even cables for charching etc).
+Very work-friendly (USB ports, staff will borrow even cables for charching etc).
 In the evening it gets quiet busy.

 Webpage: https://blackhammerbrewing.com